gw2-addon-loader/GW2-Addon-Manager/README.md

 A tool to improve the experience of using addons and plugins in Guild Wars 2 by handling installation, updates, and file management behind the scenes.

 ### Project Status

-Currently working on finishing touches to update 1.1.0.
-Alpha build is available on the [releases](https://github.com/fmmmlee/GW2-Addon-Manager/releases) page, project tracking [here](https://github.com/fmmmlee/GW2-Addon-Manager/projects/3).
+Finished update 1.1.0 and made minor fixes in 1.1.1.
+See [releases](https://github.com/fmmmlee/GW2-Addon-Manager/releases) page for latest stable release, project tracking [here](https://github.com/fmmmlee/GW2-Addon-Manager/projects/3).

 &nbsp;